revarbat/muv/REFERENCE.md

 a few things you should be aware of:

-- To prevent namespace collision with the built-in primitives of MUF, the functions and variables that MUV generates are renamed slightly from what was given in the MUV sources.
+- To prevent namespace collision with the built-in primitives of MUF, the non-public functions and variables that MUV generates are renamed slightly from what was given in the MUV sources.
 - To keep consistent with expressions returning values, some extra `dup`s and `pop`s will appear throughout the code.
 Some of this will get optimized out by the MUF compiler, and some won't, but they are very fast primitives